zacharysamuelt/raspberrypi-rtsp-streamer/README.md

 # Raspberry Pi RTSP Streamer

 This script turns a Raspberry Pi into a fullscreen RTSP camera viewer over HDMI.
+It was designed to use a SINGLE stream to directly output a stream over HDMI at 1080p.
+I had a bunch of Raspberry Pi's sitting around that I wanted to repurpose for security monitoring.

 ## Usage